-&lt;sup>69 If a potential bat roost tree poses an imminent threat to human safety or property, then emergency consultation procedures should be followed as appropriate.
+64 If a potential bat roost tree poses an imminent threat to human safety or property, then emergency consultation procedures should be followed as appropriate.
 (50 CFR §402.05).
-If a hazard tree does not pose an imminent threat, then the USFWS requests that it be felled during the bat's inactive season (i.e., generally from October - March, but contact the FO for specific dates for your area.)
-When possible, felling of potential roost/hazard trees should be avoided during the primary maternity period (June - July) to avoid potential adverse effects to non-volant pups.
+If a hazard tree does not pose an imminent threat, then the USFWS requests that it be felled during the bat's inactive season.
+When possible, felling of potential roost/hazard trees should be avoided during the primary maternity period to avoid potential adverse effects to non-volant pups (see Appendix L for specific inactive and pup season dates for your area).

-$^{70}$ Areas containing >10 hazard trees will be assessed by the USFWS on a case-by-case basis with the project proponent.
+65 Areas containing >10 hazard trees will be assessed by the USFWS on a case-by-case basis with the project proponent.